Hollywood High Style: The 1930’s

 1929 Packard 645 Deluxe Eight Convertible Runabout

-By the end of the 1920’s, Packard was very well established as a manufacturer of carefully engineered and properly built cars for the discerning and prosperous owner.
-Throughout most of the classic era, the Packard outsold all of its competitors including Lincoln, Cadillac, and Pierce Arrow combined.
-Considered the sportiest coachwork offered on the chassis, the lines of this true runabout are remarkable, with a long hood, and low beltline.
-Although the Runabout was the least expensive body style when new, they are the most highly prized today because they represent one of the last true open cars.
+By the end of the 1920’s, Packard was very well established as a manufacturer of carefully engineered and properly built cars for the discerning and prosperous buyer.
+Throughout most of the ‘full classic’ era, Packard outsold all of its competitors including Lincoln, Cadillac, and Pierce Arrow combined.
+Considered to be the sportiest coachwork offered on this chassis, the lines of this true runabout are remarkable, with a long hood and low beltline.
+Although the Runabout was Packard’s least expensive body style when new, it is the most highly prized today because it represents one of the last true open cars.

 1930 Duesenberg Model J – Transformable Cabriolet

-Big, grand, powerful – the Duesenberg is the epitome of classic American luxury.
-One of only two long wheel base Transformable Cabriolets built by Hibbard and Darrin – this car was first displayed at the Paris Salon in October 1929.
-This car can be a fully closed, or used as a town car with open drivers compartment, or be used as a fully open touring car.
+Imposing, dignified and powerful – the Duesenberg is the epitome of classic American luxury.
+This example is one of only two long wheelbase Transformable Cabriolets built by Hibbard and Darrin and was first displayed at the Paris Salon in October 1929.
+The coachwork can be fully closed, used as a town car with open driver’s cockpit, or be driven as a fully open touring car.
 Duesenberg set the highest standard with no expense spared in design and execution.

 1932 Auburn 8-100A Boattail Speedster Convertible

-Super salesman E.L.
-Cord acquired controlling interest in Auburn – and stunning styles soon followed.
-The most exciting of the new Auburn bodies – the Al Leamy designed speedster.
-The radically-tapered rear gave the Auburn the look of a road going speedboat, hence the Boattail nickname.
+Visionary businessman E.L.
+Cord acquired controlling interest in Auburn in 1928, and stunning automobiles soon followed.
+The most exciting of the new Auburn bodies was this outstanding Al Leamy design.
+The radically tapered rear gave the Speedster the look of a road going speedboat, hence the Boattail nickname.
 The design has been highly prized since its inception and is considered a benchmark of high style from the era.

 1936 Auburn 8-852 Supercharged Convertible